dd32/td-gh-ex/readme.txt

 Atout uses Prism http://prismjs.com/, licensed under the MIT license.
 Copyright (C) Lea Verou

-The photo used in the theme screenshot was taken by Shannon Richards, https://shannonkayrichards.wordpress.com/ .
+The photo used in the theme screenshot was taken by Joshua Earle, http://www.joshuaearlephotography.com/ .
 It is licensed under CC0 which is GPL compatible.